-See "Firmware Update" for the update procedure (→ page 80).
+See "Firmware Update" for the update procedure ( $\Rightarrow$ page 85).

 - Perform the firmware update only when such an announcement is posted on the Onkyo web site.
-Visit the Onkyo web site for the latest information. - It takes maximum 60 minutes to complete the firmware update.
+Visit the Onkyo web site for the latest information. - It takes maximum 60 minutes to complete the firmware update. - When updating a firmware from a USB mass storage device, the AV receiver searches the device which is connected earlier during power on.
+If two devices have been connected at the time of power on, the AV receiver will search the device on the front panel.

-■ Version
+Version